frncsdrk/avatar/README.md

 ### Configuration

 You can put config files into `./config/`.
-See [file load order](https://github.com/node-config/node-config/wiki/Configuration-Files#file-load-order) for configuration names and there load priority.
+See [file load order](https://github.com/node-config/node-config/wiki/Configuration-Files#file-load-order) for configuration names and there priority.

 **Mount configuration into container**

+*Generally mounting a custom configuration shouldn't be necessary, except if you want to set a custom port*

 Using another name than `prod.yml` will lead to a warning when using the container image from this repository.
 The warning is irrelevant as long as you follow the configuration naming conventions.